pattersongrant/playlist-publicizer/README.md

 Set all Spotify playlists to public/private with one click.

+Saves hours of time of switching the visibility of individual playlists.

 <img width="678" alt="Screenshot 2024-11-11 at 2 45 52 PM" src="https://github.com/user-attachments/assets/a0073439-96f3-46ae-9b60-8e541a7089a9">

 (For users with hundreds of playlists e.g myself).